Why do you need to list your products on Amazon? Obviously to sell. How do you sell your products? Simply by listing?

 Your Amazon product title is the first thing your customer sees.
 However, it's not going to be attractive rather it just has to give enough information to make a purchase decision.

-So, make sure you give a glance at information about your product, remember it needs to be readable.
+So, make sure you give quick info about your product, and remember it needs to be readable.
 Don't over stuff.

 Well, your product titles have two primary purposes: they help people find your products and they encourage them to click to find out more.